Dolphin's Barn: Sport

-Dolphin's Barn is the home of Templeogue Synge Street GAA who own Dolphin Park and who allow a small local hurling club called Kevin's Hurling Club use the ground.
+Dolphin's Barn is the home of Templeogue Synge Street GAA who own Dolphin Park and a local hurling and camogie club called Kevin's Hurling Club who have promoted Gaelic games in the area since 1902.
 Former League of Ireland club Dolphin FC also previously used the grounds.

 The Dublin marathon passes down South Circular Road in Dolphin's Barn.